10+ Things To Do In Calpe, Spain

 Where to park in Calpe?

 If you’re traveling by car you can choose from many parking lots in town, both free or paid.
-We recommend leaving the car in this free parking lot, located just 5min away from Old Town and 15min from Arenal Bol beach.
+We recommend leaving the car in this paid parking lot, located very close to both Old Town and Arenal-Bol Beach.

 Airports near Calpe